schungx/Dojo-TypeScript/Manual.md

 	require(["dojo/_base/array"], function(array: Dojo.Array) { ... });

-Widgets defined under dijit, however, use the "dijit" namespace (note the lower-case "d") instead of "Dijit" bacause some programmers use them as base classes to declare new widgets -- a practice better avoided.
+Widgets defined under dijit, however, use the "dijit" namespace (note the lower-case "d") instead of "Dijit" because some programmers use them as base classes to declare new widgets -- a practice better avoided.